cmatmsu/pdf-handouts-slides/README.markdown

+Makefile based pdf presentation for handouts and slides, cloned into repository from [lmullen's gist](https://gist.github.com/lmullen/c3d4c7883f081ed8692a)

 Files to create slides and handouts from the same Markdown files using Pandoc and a custom Beamer template.
 Lots of ideas borrowed from [Karl Browman's post][].
 The Makefile will turn any `*.md` in the directory